 Our ongoing Q&A series features Carillon Tower affiliate managers sharing their diverse investment philosophies and thoughts on the market.

 We believe that a portfolio of high-quality companies, purchased at attractive valuations, and held for the long term may outperform.
-High-quality characteristics we seek include: high return on equity (ROE), stable earnings earnings growth and low financial leverage.
-Our preferred valuation outlook for our companies includes both historical data of the holding as well as versus industry peers.
-Understanding the intrinsic value we assign a stock further helps us understand its growth potential.
+High-quality characteristics we seek include: high return on equity (ROE), stable earnings growth and low financial leverage.
+Valuation methods include analysis of historical data as well as peer metrics.
+Understanding the value of a stock helps us have a better appreciation for its potential.
+Historically, high-quality stocks tend to outperform their benchmark indices.

 A fundamental research program supports the Scout International Equity team’s search for long-term ownership of quality companies with long-term growth tailwinds.
 The team uses a diversified, benchmark-aware strategy that invests in companies based on their fundamentals and quality characteristics while paying due consideration to the valuation.